docknetwork/api-docs/source/index.html.md

 `GET /schemas/`

-Get all schemas created by user
+This is an operation to get all schemas created by user.

 > Example responses